Muslims Are Having A Hollywood Moment

 Among the tropes, she said, are portrayals of women as chattel, who don't have identities, or Muslims portrayed only as gas station owners, taxi drivers or violent villains.

-Obeidi says it's an uphill battle but things are changing.
+Obeidi says it's an uphill battle, but things are changing.
 She starts to list the number of characters on mainstream shows on a white board.

 "A Muslim surgeon on Grey's Anatomy; a superhero on DC's Legends of Tomorrow; an LGBTQ hijabi Muslim (she said Hijabi which is an adjective, Hijab is the article of clothing, Hijabi is used to describe someone who wears the Hijab) on The Bold Type; a pork-loving, alcohol- drinking Muslim on Master of None."

-Note: A previous version of the Web story mistakenly referred to the Muslim Anti-Racism Council.
-The correct name is the Muslim Anti-Racism Collaborative.